sorrentinomars/Martina-Sorrentino-Master-Thesis/README.md

 The code documents the methodology and allows reproduction of the analysis pipeline with appropriate access to the required data and trained models.

+## Interactive visualisations

+The repository includes interactive Plotly/BERTopic visualisations as HTML files.

+To view them:
+1. Download the `.html` file from the `plots/` folder.
+2. Open the file locally in a web browser.

+The visualisations are interactive and allow zooming, hovering over topics, and exploring the embedding space.
 ## Requirements

 Install the required Python packages, after installing the requirements, download the spaCy language model: